ayo-klaytn/Klaytn-Hardhat-Starter-Kit/README.md

 First, we will need to set environment variables.
 We can do so by setting them in our .env file (create it if it's not there / rename to .env if you have .env.example).

-`IMPORTANT NOTE: PLEASE MAKE SURE YOU'D DON'T EXPOSE THE KEYS YOU PUT IN THIS .env FILE.
-By that, I mean don't push them to a public repo, and please try to keep the keys you use in development not associated with any real funds.`
+> **IMPORTANT NOTE**: PLEASE MAKE SURE YOU DON'T EXPOSE THE KEYS YOU PUT IN THIS .env FILE.
+By that, I mean don't push them to a public repo, and please try to keep the keys you use in development not associated with any real funds.